Anonoei/klipper_auto_tap/README.md

 ## How does it work?
-1. Probe the bed
-   - The distance this probe measures is your printer's z0
-   - Since TAP presses the nozzle down into the bed, z0 will actuate TAP (and be a negative number to true z0)
-2. Auto TAP, on each sample
+1. Home your printer
+   - When your printer homes Z, your toolhead is lifted until the endstop is triggered, making that lifted point your z0
+2. Move to park position
+3. For each sample, tap!
-   1. Probe the bed, and save the measured value
+   1. Probe the bed, and keep it at the position where endstop triggers
-   2. Move the nozzle to the measured value, and raise it by *step* until TAP de-actuates
+   2. Slowly lift the toolhead by *step* until the endstop isn't triggered
-   3. Save *travel* = `abs(probe z - measure distance)`
+   3. Calculate travel distance *travel* = `abs(probe z - measure distance)`
+   4. Save the resulting probe, measure distance, and travel
-3. Calculate Z-Offset based on `CALC_METHOD`
+4. Calculate Z-Offset based on `CALC_METHOD`
    - QGL: `travel_mean \* 2`
    - STA: `measure_mean + (travel_mean/2)` (under development)